acelliott1218/task-smasher/README.md

     * In contrast to the footer's email form, this one is rewarding to interact with, pulsing on mouseover and activation.
     * As previously mentioned, the form button also switches color to mimic the color of steel after being hit with a blacksmith's hammer.
     * The footer on this page, rather than a second signup form, contains links to the other two pages -- just in case the user is unsure of committing just yet.
-    * Successful signup leads to a success page of the CI form dump.
+    * Successful signup leads to a success page.

 ![Signup](docs/readme_images/signup.JPG)
 ![Signup](docs/readme_images/button.JPG)